cwi-dis/iotsa/readme.md

 The v3 board is about 6.35x4.35cm in size, with the ESP-12 antenna sticking out 0.5cm.

+### Case

 Extras also has a file [extras/iotsaCase.scad](extras/iotsaCase.scad) that contains the OpenSCAD source code to 3D-print your own box to fit a iotsa board.
 Examine the source, there are various ways to adjust the design (to add extra holes, or determine thickness of the box, or make the box fit a iotsa board with some of the experimental area rows removed.

+The 3D-printable case for a iotsa board is also available at Thingyverse: <http://www.thingiverse.com/thing:2303793>.